Replaced (video game)

-Replaced is an upcoming action-platform video game developed by Sad Cat Studios and published by Coatsink and Thunderful.
-The game is set to be released for Windows and Xbox Series X and Series S in early 2026.
+Replaced is an action-platform video game developed by Sad Cat Studios and published by Coatsink and Thunderful for Windows and Xbox Series X/S. It was released on April 14, 2026.

 Gameplay

-Replaced is a action-platform video game.
+Replaced is an action-platform video game.
 The game is set in a dystopian, alternate version of America in the 1980s.
-The player assumes control of R.E.A.C.H (Research Engine for Altering and Composing Humans), an artificial intelligence unwillingly trapped in a human body.
+The player assumes control of R.E.A.C.H (Research Engine for Altering and Composing Humans), an artificial intelligence unwillingly trapped in the human body of his creator, Warren Marsh.
 As a 2.5D video game, the player character can move into the foreground and the background to retrieve items and upgrades.
 To progress, players must solve various environmental puzzles and complete platforming challenges.
-Replaced also features a free-flow combat system, in which indicators on enemies' heads remind the player when to counter or dodge).
+Replaced also features a free-flow combat system, in which indicators on enemies' heads remind the player when to counter or dodge.
 Performing multiple successful dodges or parries allow the player character to perform a special move which execute a regular enemy or destroy the shields of armored opponents.
 The game also features an explorable hub area where R.E.A.C.H can talk to other non-playable characters to know more about the game's world and setting, as well as tackling side quests.